16 Best Day Trips from Ljubljana, Slovenia

 How to get there

-From Ljubljana, Škofja Loka is probably the quickest single-day excursion you’ll find.
-To get to Škofja Loka from Ljubljana only takes about 37 minutes by bus for the low price of €3.10.
+From Ljubljana, Škofja Loka is the quickest single-day excursion you’ll find.
+To get to Škofja Loka only takes about 34 minutes by bus for the low price of €2-€4.

 Buses depart over 30 times a day on weekdays and, oddly enough, 12 times a day on the weekend.
-It’s slightly quicker to get to Škofja Loka by train, but the train station’s inconvenient location, a 30-minute walk from old town, makes the bus the more attractive option.
+It’s slightly quicker to get to Škofja Loka by train, but the train station’s inconvenient location, a 30-minute walk from the old town, makes the bus the more attractive option.

 Škocjan Caves